xyproto/orbiton/README.md

 * `o` may have issues with large files (of several MB+).
 For normal text files or source code files, this is a non-issue.
 * Using backspace near the end of lines that are longer than the terminal width may cause the cursor to jump.
 * Middle-click pasting (instead of pasting with `ctrl-v`) may only paste the first character.
-* The insert symbol menu is functional, but the layout is skewed.
 * The smart indentation is not always smart.

 ## Hotkeys